 A small party of the L, from the Rann of Kutch, were in Mohenjodaro, from 3,000 BCE to 2,200 BCE.
 They were a satellite station in the supply chain to collect raw materials.
 They vacated in an orderly manner.
-They did not leave behind anything of value.
-The abandoned structures were occupied by the latter-day squatters who migrated south from Europe.
-The recent primitive European cultures did not have the advanced technology of the L that vacated Mohenjodaro.

 The Andronovo subculture (DNA R1a1) evolved in the Russian Steppe.
 The Steppe was covered with glaciers during the ice age.
-It became habitable only recently after the glaciers melted.
+It became habitable only recently after the glacial melt.
 They evolved into the present-day European cultures only six thousand years ago.
-Some of them migrated south to occupy the Indus Valley structures vacated by the L. Archeologists who lacked scientific skills falsely assumed that the structures were built by the R1a1.
+Some of them migrated south, four thousand years ago, to occupy the Indus Valley structures vacated by the L. Archeologists who lacked scientific skills falsely assumed that the structures were built by the R1a1.
 The R1a1 lived in structures vacated by the L.

 Interpretation of the excavated artifacts at Mohenjodaro should take into consideration the fact that the L vacated the area before 2,200 BCE in an orderly manner.
-Any object dated after 2,200 BCE belonged to the Andronovo (R1a1), not the Indus Fan (L).
+Any object dated after 2,200 BCE belonged to the R1a1, not the L.

-The Indus Fan developed sophisticated equipment to manufacture merchandise.
+The H and L developed sophisticated equipment to manufacture merchandise.
 Their measuring tools, found at Lothal (Gujarat State), were very precise even by modern-day standards.
 Their brick technology required exceptional mathematical precision.
 Their irrigation and navigation channels are a testimony to their maritime trade.
-They were an advanced civilization.
+They were an advanced logic-based civilization.
 They were Scientists, Technicians, Engineers, and Mathematicians.
 They created wealth through fair trade.
 They were a trade-based civilization.
-They had no need for the concepts of King, War, Weapons, or God that are conspicuously missing at Mohenjodaro and Lothal.
+They had no need for the European concepts of King, War, Weapons, or God that are conspicuously missing at Mohenjodaro and Lothal.
 They were compassionate and cared for each other.
 They lived in peace and prosperity for tens of thousands of years.

-Unfortunately, the ancient advanced logic-based peace-loving civilizations of the Indus Fan are now lost.
-They were deliberately and totally destroyed by the recent primitive ignorance-based warmongering Europeans that entered India only recently.
-It was the primitive animal survival instinct of Europeans to destroy all other forms of civilization.
-They destroyed sixty thousand years of history of the African cultures.
+Unfortunately, the ancient advanced logic-based peace-loving cultures of the West Coast of India are now lost.
+They were deliberately and totally destroyed by the recent primitive ignorance-based warmongering Europeans (R1) that entered India only recently.